-"I was scared about letting people know at work.
-I wanted Marie and Francie in the steno pool to understand why I had to leave work early on Wednesdays for my therapist's appointment.
-More importantly, I just didn't want to have to keep my illness a secret to them any longer.
-Their reaction was a pleasant surprise.
-Francie has sought me out since then to discuss my trips to Doctor Harrison's office.
-And Marie told me that sometimes she suffers from depression.
+"I was scared about letting people in my sorority know.
+I wanted Marie to understand why I had to leave chapter meetings early on Wednesdays for my therapist's appointment.
+More importantly, I just didn't want to have to keep my illness a secret from her any longer.
+Her reaction was a pleasant surprise: Marie told me that sometimes she suffers from depression too.
 I feel less alone now."

 This means you need to carefully consider your reasons for telling others about your mental illness.
 You may have touched on these reasons when you listed the benefits of disclosure (Worksheet 1.3).
 These reasons need to be translated into requests.
-Other common reasons and requests for telling peers are summarized in Table 2.5.
+Other common reasons and requests for telling peers are summarized in Table 2.3 (Worksheet 1.2 in the workbook).

 Many people with mental illness are moved to disclose their condition as a way to disperse the secret.
 They don't like to keep the secret of having a mental illness to themselves.
 They feel relieved to have the secret off of their shoulders.
 Others disclose with the hope that others will better understand them as a result.
-They want friends to comprehend their condition and, in doing so, understand them.
 A person with mental illness hopes that he or she might tap into a vein of empathy, where someone else might disclose to them that they too have a mental illness.

-Table 2.5: Some Reasons People Disclose
+Table 2.3: Some Reasons People Disclose